Scalable couplings for the random walk Metropolis algorithm: Introduction

-In the context of unbiased MCMC and the related convergence quantification methodology \citep{jacob2020unbiased,biswas2019estimating}, a Markovian coupling of two chains should be designed such that the chains meet after a finite number of iterations.
+In the context of unbiased MCMC and the related convergence quantification methodology, a Markovian coupling of two chains should be designed such that the chains meet after a finite number of iterations.
 The meeting time acts as a lower bound for the length of the simulation, and as such the efficiency of a coupling can be assessed through the distribution of the meeting time.
-As remarked in \cite{jacob2020unbiased}, it is paramount to design couplings which have favourable high-dimensional properties, in the sense that the meeting times are representative of the true convergence and mixing of the underlying marginal Markov chains.
-At the same time, it is challenging to design efficient couplings, and this design is regarded to be an art form in general \citep{oleary2022metropolishastings}.
+As remarked in \cite{jacob2020unbiased}, it is paramount to design couplings which have favourable high-dimensional properties, in the sense that the meeting times reflect the true rate of convergence and mixing of the underlying marginal Markov chains.
+At the same time, the rich design space means that it is challenging to devise efficient couplings, and this design is regarded to be an art form in general \citep{wang2023metropolishastings}.

-Nevertheless, in this paper we address these issues for the random walk Metropolis (RWM) algorithm by introducing \emph{gradient} common random number (GCRN) couplings, together with an asymptotic framework that certifies their optimality.
-GCRN couplings scale excellently with the dimension of the target and are insensitive to its ellipticity, being able to consistently contract the chains to within a distance where coalescence in one step is achievable.
-The GCRN coupling can then be swapped for one which allows for exact meetings; we exemplify and advocate for such a two-scale strategy in the sequel.
+We focus here on the design and analysis of scalable couplings for the random walk Metropolis (RWM) algorithm with Gaussian proposals.
+Methodologically (see Section~\ref{sec:prelim-coupling}), we argue for the importance of couplings which are contractive and we design couplings which attempt to optimize for contraction in squared Euclidean distance.
+Our \emph{Gradient Common Random Numbers} (GCRN) coupling is provably optimally contractive in certain high-dimensional asymptotic regimes, is insensitive to the eccentricity of the target, and is consistently able to contract the chains to within a distance where coalescence in one step is achievable.
+Once the chains are close, GCRN or other contractive couplings can be swapped for ones which allow for exact meetings; we exemplify and advocate for such two-scale strategies in the sequel.